Central Europe flooding leaves 16 dead in Romania, Poland, Czech Republic and Austria

 In Poland, Prime Minister Donald Tusk held an emergency meeting and later declared a disaster in flooded areas, a government measure to facilitate evacuation and rescues.
 He also said the government would provide 1 billion zlotys ($258,000) in immediate payouts to victims.

-The flooding in Poland has burst dams and embankments, while receding waters have left streets covered in piles of debris and mud.
+The flooding in Poland has burst dams and embankments while receding waters left streets covered in piles of debris and mud.
 It prompted a hospital in the southwestern Polish city of Nysa to evacuate about 40 patients.

 Schools and offices in the affected areas were closed Monday and drinking water and food were being delivered by trucks.
 Many Polish cities, including Warsaw, have called for food donations for flood survivors.

-Firefighters in southwestern Poland said flood victims included a surgeon whose body was found Monday morning in Nysa after he was returning from hospital duty.
+Firefighters in southwestern Poland said flood victims included a surgeon whose body was found Monday morning in Nysa after he returned from hospital duty.
 The bodies of two women and two other men have been found in other communities in the region.

 Police in the Czech Republic said that a woman and two men drowned in the northeast, which has been pounded by record rainfall since Thursday.
-The men were found dead at different locations after water receded in the town of Krnov that was almost completely submerged on Sunday
+The woman was found in the water in the town of Krasov and the men were found dead at different locations after water receded in the town of Krnov which was almost completely submerged on Sunday

-Romanian authorities said Monday that another person died in the eastern county of Galati, bringing the total number of deaths in the country to seven.
+Romanian authorities said Monday that another person died in the eastern county of Galati, bringing the total number of deaths there to seven.

 One death previously was reported in Austria.